 Like the 100/200/110m hurdles, three individual sprint events are very uncommon.

 I have seen a handful of athletes on the high school level attempt this combination.

 When Nichole Denby was in her senior year of high school at JW North, she ran the 100m hurdles, the 100m, the 300m hurdles, and the 4X100 at the CIF State Meet.

 Reggie Wyatt (who, oddly enough, also attended J.W.
 North before transferring to La Sierra) did the 400m-300m hurdles-200m combination at CIF Southern Section Finals.

 He then competed in the 400m and 300 Hurdles at the CIF State meet and won both events.

-In the cases of Denby and Wyatt, it’s worth noting that these were exceptional athletes in unusual circumstances.
+In Denby and Wyatt’s cases, it’s worth noting that these were exceptional athletes in unusual circumstances.

 Both athletes led their teams to State team titles, so their grueling event combinations were at least partially motivated by the desire to score team points at the meet.

 Both of these athletes set national records in their events – Denby in the 100m hurdles and Wyatt in the 300m hurdles – so they were literally among the greatest performers of all time.